 How to use a pregnancy pillow: U-shaped pregnancy pillow

-Remember in the third trimester (after 28 weeks of pregnancy), it is advised to sleep only on your side as this is safer for your baby.
+It's worth remembering that in third trimester (after 28 weeks of pregnancy), it is advised to sleep only on your side as this is safer for both you and your baby.